AC optimal power flow in the presence of renewable sources and uncertain loads: Efficient Numerical Relaxation

+We note that the choice of introducing some type of parameterization of the voltages with respect to uncertainty is unavoidable if a certificates approach is not adopted. this is due to the equality constraints in the Balance Equations.
+In DC-based results, these become linear equalities, and hence they can be explicitly solved, as in as \cite{Bienstock2014,Lubin2016}.
+In nonlinear approaches, this parameterization is always found, and goes under different names; for instance it is referred to as \textit{affine control} \cite{Morari2015}, \textit{affinely adjustable robust counterpart} in \cite{Jabr2013}, \textit{affine feedback policies} in \cite{Guo2018}, and first-order Taylor approximation in \cite{Andersson2018}.

-where $A, B_1,\ldots,B_n$ become design variables in the optimization problem.
-With respect to this formulation, we remark the following: i) the formulation is surely more conservative than the \textbf{CR-AC-OPF} one, since it imposes a \textit{specific dependence} on $\WW$, while we do not impose any a-priori form.
-This gain in terms of performance is shown in Section \ref{sec:examples}, ii) the parameterization in \eqref{eq:W-param} requires modification of the voltage magnitude at the generators during operation.
+With respect to these formulation, we remark the following: i) the \textbf{CR-AC-OPF} formulation is surely less conservative, since it does not impose a \textit{specific dependence} on $\WW$.
+The gain in terms of performance with respect to \cite{ETH-AC} is reported in the numerical experiments in Section \ref{sec:examples}, ii) the parameterization in \eqref{eq:W-param} requires modification of the voltage magnitude at the generators during operation.
 Indeed, as previously noted, $\WW$ involves not only the state variables, but also the control variables corresponding to generator voltages $|V_{1}|,\ldots,|V_{n_g}|$ which are not supposed to change during the operation.
-In the \textbf{CR-AC-OPF}, contrary, all control variables---including generators voltage magnitude---are designed during the optimization phase and do not need to be changed when demand/renewable power fluctuations occur.
+In the \textbf{CR-AC-OPF}, contrary, all control variables---including generators voltage magnitude---are designed during the optimization phase and do not need to be changed when demand/renewable power fluctuations occur.} \end{remark}

 Moreover, although the \textbf{CR-AC-OPF} formulation represents a relaxation of the robust optimal power flow problem, we can show that there are special cases in which this relaxation is indeed exact.
 In particular, we introduce next a class of networks where \textbf{CR-AC-OPF} does provide the optimal solution to the Robust AC-OPF problem.
 To this end, we first briefly recall some concepts from graph theory that are central for the results to follow.
 For a more detailed discussion on the following definitions and their interpretation in the context of power networks the reader is referred to \cite{madani2015convex}.